How Probate Works

 - Property owned as joint tenants with right of survivorship

 - Retirement accounts with a designated beneficiary, such as an IRA or 401(k)

 - Life insurance policies

-If you have any other questions, please contact us to schedule a free consultation with our Reno probate attorney.
+Probate can be a lengthy and confusing process.
+If you want to discuss your loved one’s estate, please schedule a free consultation with our Reno probate attorney.